 Previous studies of injured articular cartilage describe a cell death process known as chondroptosis.
 This variant of apoptosis is characterized by an increase in the amount of Golgi apparatus and ER, autophagic vacuoles, patchy condensations of nuclei, blebbing of cytoplasmic material,

-Because our TEM analysis revealed several of these features, we examined the injury site for cell death by applying TUNEL assay to sections of 1 dpi entheses.
-At the tendon end, we observed a few cells that were TUNEL positive; however, the signal was dramatically increased in mid-enthesis and on the cartilage end.
-Next, we performed immunostaining for cleaved (ie, activated) caspase-3 (Supplemental Figure S9); however, we did not detect any signal in or around the injury site.
+Because our TEM analysis revealed several of these features, the injury site for cell death was examined by applying TUNEL assay to sections of 1 dpi entheses.
+At the tendon end, a few cells were TUNEL positive; however, the signal was dramatically increased in mid-enthesis and on the cartilage end.
+Next, immunostaining was performed for cleaved (ie, activated) caspase-3 (Supplemental Figure S9); however, no signal was detected in or around the injury site.
 Cellular morphology suggested that the death mechanism was similar to chondroptosis; however, the lack of caspase-3 cleavage suggests that these cells activate a different cell death program.

 Together, these results suggest that the different compartments of the injured enthesis undergo both autophagy and cell death.

-Healing of Neonatal Enthesis via Formation of Hypocellular Domains Flanking an ECM Plug Restored the Functional Properties of the Joint
+Healing of Neonatal Enthesis via Formation of Hypocellular Domains Flanking an ECM Plug Restores the Functional Properties of the Joint

-To determine whether enthesis healing resulted in restoration of limb function, we next analyzed gait and stride in needle-punched and sham-operated animals at 14, 28, and 56 dpi using the CatWalk system.
+To determine whether enthesis healing resulted in restoration of limb function, the gait and stride was examined in needle-punched and sham-operated animals at 14, 28, and 56 dpi using the CatWalk system.
 As depicted in Figure 6A, at 14 dpi, the maximum contact area ratio between injury side and contralateral paws was significantly reduced compared with sham mice, indicating that the mice avoided using the paw of the injured leg.
 This difference was reduced at 28 dpi, and by 56 dpi, both injured and sham mice displayed similarly high ratios, indicating restoration of leg function and gait.
-A similar pattern was found for the ratio between print areas (Supplemental Figure S10), whereas for contact duration ratio (stand), a significant difference at 14 dpi was reduced already by 28 dpi.
+A similar pattern was found for the ratio between print areas (Supplemental Figure S10), whereas for contact duration ratio (stand), a significant difference at 14 dpi was reduced already by 28 dpi (Figure 6B).
 Together, these results suggest that 56 days after the injury, the enthesis regained its function.

-In this work, we induced partial injuries to Achilles entheses of neonatal mice to uncover the ensuing healing sequence in the different regions of this complex tissue.
-We found that restoration of enthesis function was correlated with an extensive local secretion of ECM, which formed a plug that sealed the lesion, concomitant with cell loss that resulted in an acellular scar tissue flanking the lesion (Figure 7A).
+In this work, partial injuries were induced to Achilles entheses of neonatal mice to uncover the ensuing healing sequence in the different regions of this complex tissue.
+Restoration of enthesis function was correlated with an extensive local secretion of ECM, which formed a plug that sealed the lesion, concomitant with cell loss that resulted in an acellular scar tissue flanking the lesion (Figure 7A).
 Interestingly, the cellular response to the injury varied along the enthesis.
 At the tendon end, most cells underwent ER stress and autophagy; however, few cells in the cartilage end underwent these processes.
 Conversely, cell death was more prominent at the cartilage end (Figure 7B).
 These results suggest a differential cellular response along the healing enthesis.